AmDeep/Computer-Pointer-Controller/README.md

 -i	Opens path to video file or enter cam for webcam -it	Opens path to provide the source of video frames.

-## Running the app
+### Step V- Running the app

 The app can be executed on various hardware backends.
-For the purpose of this project, the greater uses of the eye tracking algorithm
+For the purpose of this project, the greater uses of the eye tracking algorithm and its capabilities have been tested on a host of different platforms and compared.
+Below are the steps for running the algorithm on different systems based on the user's requirements.
+The commands are all inserted through a linux kernel on the user's sytem.
+For the purpose of this project, I was using Kali Linux.
+Additionally, some of the tests were also conducted using the Intel Cloud platform for OpenVino

-- Run on CPU
+#### - Running on the CPU

 ```
 python <project_file.py directory> -fd <Face detection model name directory> -fl <Facial landmark detection model name directory> -hp <head pose estimation model name directory> -ge <Gaze estimation model name directory> -i <input video directory> -d CPU
 ```

-- Run on GPU
+#### - Running on the GPU

 ```
 python <project_file.py directory> -fd <Face detection model name directory> -fl <Facial landmark detection model name directory> -hp <head pose estimation model name directory> -ge <Gaze estimation model name directory> -i <input video directory> -d GPU
 ```

-- Run on FPGA
+#### - Running on the FPGA

 ```
 python <project_file.py directory> -fd <Face detection model name directory> -fl <Facial landmark detection model name directory> -hp <head pose estimation model name directory> -ge <Gaze estimation model name directory> -i <input video directory> -d HETERO:FPGA,CPU
 ```

-- Run on NSC2
+#### - Running on the NSC2

 ```
 python <project_file.py directory> -fd <Face detection model name directory> -fl <Facial landmark detection model name directory> -hp <head pose estimation model name directory> -ge <Gaze estimation model name directory> -i <input video directory> -d MYRIAD